 I have heard that it’s bad to sleep with your contacts in.
 Then I heard it’s bad to soak them in water, but I’m not sure which is worse.

-Always use fresh contact lens solution – that’s your best option.
+– Always use fresh contact lens solution – that’s your best option.
 Stick to good, new contact lens cleaning solution in a clean contact lens case.
 This is your eyes we’re talking about – you only have one set and they’re important… you use them every day.

-Along with fresh solution, it is a good idea to rub your contact lenses (with clean hands, of course) even if the solution is labeled “no-rub.”
+– Along with fresh solution, it is a good idea to rub your contact lenses (with clean hands, of course) even if the solution is labeled “no-rub.”
 The rubbing gets even more bacteria off of your lenses, helps them last longer and makes your eyes feel better.
 Lens solution comes in a bottle with a small nozzle for a reason – you can use that pressure on the lenses to help clean them, which is another way to help clean them if you don’t rub them.

-So if you don’t have any contact lens solution with you, your best option is to use the lens solution from the previous day, then go buy some and soak them in the new, fresh solution for at least a half hour.
+If you don’t have any contact lens solution with you, your best option is to use the lens solution from the previous day, then go buy some and soak them in the new, fresh solution for at least a half hour.
 Like we said, with clean hands, rub the new lenses a little as they sit in the fresh solution to help clean them better.

-More Contact Lens Cleaning Tips
+More Contact Lens Care and Cleaning Tips

 If you use lenses that are good for 30 days, it’s a good idea to clean them using a hydrogen peroxide cleaning and disinfecting kit once a week.
 Doing this will renew your lenses and get rid of any build up.
 They will come out really clean in the morning.